mhmadwrekat/reading-notes/read-01.md

 |Things I want to know more about|In The Last|

 ---
+## pain in growth

+#### As *Benjamin Franklin* said ***"No pain No gain"***

+growth doesnt come easy ! it comes with pain both mentally and pphysically but to hold on we need to find the common thread that makes the pain worthwhile, that puts the pain into perspective.
+You’re here because you chose to invest in a different life.
+A better life .

+---
 ## Beginners Guide to Big O

 The best way to understand Big O thoroughly was to produce some examples in code.
 So, below are some common orders of growth along with descriptions and examples where possible.